Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Proposed MIMO-DJSCC Structures with Attention Modules

 In above, we provide detailed descriptions on the attention modules, as the capability of the DJSCC to adapt to different sub-channel quality comes from the attention modules, which take into account both the channel quality and the features of the source, and then assign different weights to the features.
-Various network structures that employ the attention module have been designed for different tasks \cite{djscc-q, djsccofdm, deepwive}.
-In general, these networks consist of different feature learning layers and attention feature layers.
-For example, \cite{djscc-q,deepwive} use residual blocks as feature learning layer and single attention module as attention feature layer, while \cite{djsccofdm} uses the convolutional neural network as feature learning layer and dual-attention modules as attention feature layer.
-However, all these DJSCC networks focus on the SISO channel.
-We propose two MIMO-DJSCC structures, i.e., serial and parallel structures, both of which employ feature learning layers and attention feature layers.
+Unlike most previous models considered SISO channels, we propose two MIMO-DJSCC structures, i.e., serial and parallel structures, both of which employ feature learning layers and attention feature layers.
 In the experiments in Section \ref{4}, we simply use residual blocks in the feature learning module to showcase the performance, although other more complex feature learning modules can be applied in the proposed structure.